 The injection/extraction well for EBMUD's Bayside Phase I Project is located on property that EBMUD leases from Oro Loma Sanitary District (OLSD).
-EBMUD's lease terminates on August 31, 2024, and EBMUD will be destroying the Bayside Phase I well and related facilities on OLSD's property within 180 days of the lease termination to comply with the lease terms.
+EBMUD's lease terminated on August 31, 2024, but per the holdover provision in the lease agreement, EBMUD was able to continue the lease until August 31, 2025 to complete destruction of the Bayside Phase I well and related facilities on OLSD's property.
+If more time is needed for EBMUD to complete the demolition activities, a month-to-month lease arrangement is anticipated to begin on September 1, 2025 that will go no later than August 31, 2026.
 At a future date that has yet to be determined, EBMUD plans to construct a replacement well on EBMUD property near the current Bayside Phase I well.